gposingway/Listeningway/README.md

 ## Tuning and Configuration

 All tunable parameters (audio analysis, beat detection, UI layout, etc.) are loaded from `Listeningway.ini` in the same directory as the DLL.
+These are now grouped in the `ListeningwaySettings` struct in the code, and loaded/saved atomically.
 Edit this file to change:
 - Number of frequency bands, FFT size, smoothing, thresholds, normalization, etc.
 - Beat detection and falloff behavior
 - UI/overlay layout and appearance
 - **CaptureStaleTimeout**: Time in seconds to wait before attempting to restart audio capture if no new audio is detected (default: 3.0)

 **How it works:**
-- On startup, the addon loads all tunables from `Listeningway.ini`.
+- On startup, the addon loads all tunables from `Listeningway.ini` into the `ListeningwaySettings` struct.
 - If a key is missing, the default value from `constants.h` is used.
-- When you change a setting in the overlay (such as the audio analysis toggle), it is saved to the .ini file.
+- When you change a setting in the overlay (such as the audio analysis toggle), it is saved to the .ini file and the struct is updated atomically.
 - You can also edit the .ini file manually and restart the game/addon to apply changes.
+- The `AudioAnalysisConfig` struct is used to pass settings to the analysis and capture modules, ensuring all tunables are grouped and consistent.
+- Legacy global variables have been removed; all tunables are now accessed via the settings struct.

 **Example .ini entries:**
 ```